Lake Hiawatha, New Jersey: Beverwyck plantation

 In 1768, a newspaper advertisement for the property mentioned a "Negro House" which was constructed to house over 20 enslaved workers, including a blacksmith, a shoemaker, and a mason.
-In 1780, Von Beverhoudt posted a newspaper notice providing a description to re-capture "Jack," a "runaway slave"; this notice is on file at the Morristown National Historical Park.
+In 1780, Von Beverhoudt posted a newspaper notice providing a description to re-capture "Jack", a "runaway slave"; this notice is on file at the Morristown National Historical Park.

-Phebe Ann Jacobs (1785 - 1850) was "born a slave" on the Beverwyck plantation.
-As a child, she was "given to" Maria Malleville, the daughter of President Wheelock of Dartmouth college.
+Phebe Ann Jacobs (1785–1850) was "born a slave" on the Beverwyck plantation.
+As a child, she was "given to" Maria Malleville, the daughter of President Wheelock of Dartmouth College.
 In 1820, Maria Malleville married President Allen of Bowdoin College in Brunswick, Maine.
 Jacobs remained with the family until the death of Maria Allen, from which time she chose to live alone.
 For the last years of her life, she was free in Maine, laundering clothes for students of Bowdoin.
 Mrs. T. C. Upham, the wife of a theology professor at Bowdoin, met Jacobs and wrote the biography of her life.
 Jacobs died in Brunswick, February 28, 1850.
 In 1850, Upham published the biography titled Narrative of Phebe Ann Jacobs in London.
 The book demonstrated Jacobs's lifelong devotion to Christianity.
-The biography served as inspiration for author Harriet Beecher Stowe as she wrote 1852 anti-slavery novel Uncle Tom's Cabin.
+The biography served as inspiration for author Harriet Beecher Stowe as she wrote her 1852 anti-slavery novel Uncle Tom's Cabin.

-During the Revolutionary War from 1775 to 1783, Beverwyck Road was known as Washington's Trail, and was often traversed by French and Continental armies en route to Morristown.
+During the Revolutionary War from 1775 to 1783, Beverwyck Road was known as "Washington's Trail", and was often traversed by French and Continental armies en route to Morristown.

-Visitors entertained at the Beverwyck plantation include George Washington, Nathaniel Greene, and Marquis de Lafayette.
+Visitors entertained at the Beverwyck plantation include George Washington, Nathaniel Greene, and the Marquis de Lafayette.